 Inspired by the story from the bible, the book follows the story of Elijah, a prophet who fled after deflecting orders from his hometown, Israel.
 Princess Jezebel, who just married King Ahab of Israel, ordered the death of all the prophets refusing to worship the pagan God Baal.

-Paulo Coelho has beautifully crafted the tale of Prophet Elijah, instilling his own wisdom and philosophy that is generated through every word and paragraph.
+Paulo Coelho has beautifully crafted the tale of Prophet Elijah, instilling his own wisdom and philosophy through every word and paragraph.
 This book is definitely filled with much of Paulo Coelho’s best philosophy, as he beautifully describes the relationship between God and his people through his philosophical interpretation.
 The heart of the story lies in Elijah’s faith in God, which he loses and later rediscovers.

-Elijah realises that like every other living being, God watches and guides all of us through the right part, even if we feel like we have been wronged.
+Elijah realises that, like every other living being, God watches and guides all of us through the right part, even if we feel like we have been wronged.
 His journey teaches him plenty about the world, the people, and God’s plan for him.
 He not only transforms into a hermit, but also a wise leader.
 A leader who is built by circumstance and who is destined to lead the people to the right path.

 The Winner Stands Alone